hechoendrupal/drupalconsole.com/content/docs/pt-br/contributing/documentation.md

+---
+title: How to translate Drupal Console (app & documentation)
+---
 # How to translate Drupal Console (app & documentation)

 In order to translate the book, first you need to translate the app strings.